 - Finally, I run it through Grammarly again and try to get rid of the remaining grammatical issues.

-Take the time to carefully read through your manuscript at least twice, just as a professional editor would.
+Take the time to carefully read through your manuscript at least twice (preferably aloud), just as a professional editor would.
 If you don’t spend the money for editing, you need to at least spend the time for editing.